 Meanwhile in Farmington, Lagoon had been hosting popular musicians and performers at the Dancing Pavilion (and later the Patio Gardens) for most of its history.
 Lagoon became a favorite venue of bands who performed there and many of them returned several times.
 Perhaps because of this success the management at Lagoon felt they could handle a second venue.
 It’s still unclear what the circumstances were that led to the takeover of Rainbow Randevu, but Lagoon did just that at the end of 1958.
 It was renamed Danceland for a short time before becoming known as The Terrace.

-Through the ’60s, the names on the marquee changed from musicians such as Martin Denny, Helen Forrest, the Beach Boys and the Four Freshmen to bands like The Who, Jefferson Airplane, Steppenwolf and Led Zeppelin.
+Through the ’60s, the names on the marquee displayed musicians ranging from Martin Denny, Helen Forrest, the Beach Boys and the Four Freshmen to bands like The Who, Jefferson Airplane, Steppenwolf and Led Zeppelin.
 This transition brought with it different audiences and – to the apparent dismay of the management – an audience that seemed to have an increasing disregard for the law.
 A big chunk of the ballroom’s revenue was going towards repairs to damaged property and hiring extra officers to maintain order.
 Several attempts were made for cooperation from the younger crowds.
 Even though the problems were caused by “a sizable minority” as manager Boyd Jensen acknowledged, the decision was made to end rock concerts at The Terrace.
 Similar actions were being taken by venue owners around the country as well as Lagoon where the same decision was made two years earlier.
 The Terrace continued to have “non-rock, traditional musical dancing” twice a week and after a few trial runs, rock bands were allowed to perform at the ballroom again starting in 1972.

 Throughout its history, the ballroom was home not only to concerts, but also political conventions, inaugural balls, school proms, church dances and many other events.
 Many people share fond memories of frequent visits to The Terrace and its earlier incarnations.